dangmarm/stringtemplate-lang/README.md

 <!-- LIMITATIONS -->
 ## Limitations
-At this moment it only supports templates that use '$' as a delimiter
+At this moment it only supports templates that use '$' as a delimiter.

 <!-- LICENSE -->
 ## License